 What can policymakers learn from the empirical evidence on postponed motherhood and labor market outcomes?
 First, there is potential tension between motherhood and work.
 Mothers are generally penalized in the labor market, and this creates incentives for delaying fertility.
 Second, postponing motherhood helps women reduce the labor market penalties for motherhood but may potentially prevent them from attaining their desired fertility.
 The role of policies would be in lessening this tradeoff.

-Two kinds of policies could help achieve this goal.
-One kind aims to lessen the tradeoff from the labor market side.
+Two types of policies could help achieve this goal.
+One aims to lessen the tradeoff from the labor market side.
 Policymakers could try to increase mothers’ labor market attachment and lower the motherhood wage penalty using family-friendly policies.
 These policies could help women reconcile family and work and thus ease the pressure on women to withdraw from the labor market to have a child.
+One recent study theoretically investigates the effect of such policies on childlessness and time at first birth .
+The authors structurally model having children as a “risky project” and delaying motherhood as an irreversible investment.
+Structural parameters are estimated to match NLSY79 data and show that “The uncertainty surrounding income growth is shown to increase with childbearing, and this increase is stronger for more educated people” , p.
+1. The authors simulate two different policies, one providing free assisted reproduction technology and another insuring mothers against income risk.
+While the first lowers childlessness but has no effect on fertility timing, the latter is shown to significantly reduce age at first birth.

 Examples of family-friendly policies include public childcare services, incentives for private firms to provide childcare services (through tax deductions, for example), and promotion of paternal leave policies that can improve the gender balance in childrearing.
 A study in Norway shows that having publicly financed childcare more readily available at the municipal level was related to higher probabilities of making the transition to motherhood at every age.
 (The central government provided a 50% subsidy for childcare costs and municipalities paid additional subsidies to low-income households.)